Presidential election: Opposition parties poised to put up close fight

 ISLAMABAD: The opposition parties have landed in a good numerical position to put up a close fight in the presidential election if they remain united and field a joint nominee.

-Tentative calculations apparently give a slight edge to the Pakistan Tehreek-e-Insaf (PTI) and a large number of its allies in the Electoral College that chooses the president, who is just a figurehead now, having no worthwhile powers courtesy the 18th Amendment.
+Tentative calculations apparently give a slight edge to the Pakistan Tehreek-e-Insaf (PTI) and a large number of its allies in the Electoral College that chooses the president, who is just a figurehead now, having no worthwhile powers, courtesy of the 18th amendment.
 However, it will be a close interesting fight.
 If any of the coalition partners of the next ruling alliance slipped away, it may lose the contest.

+Bilawal can’t take part in this election for being underage as a presidential contestant has to be not less than forty-five years.
+But he can be a candidate in the prime ministerial race.

 The rough estimates made by The News show that the future ruling alliance is in a position to bag 365 votes plus while the opposition parties may secure approximately 334 ballots.